 - In the last couple of years, the Foundation has awarded 33 scholarships totaling $68,000 in Fiscal Year (FY) 2018, 28 scholarships totaling $58,500 in FY 2019 and in FY 2020, there were 34 scholarships awarded totaling over $64,000.
 Since its inception, the Foundation has provided a multitude of educational opportunities to students.

-These programs support those who represent the future of our association and the railway industry.
+All of these programs support those who represent the future of AREMA and the railway industry.
 It is vital that we encourage and engage them as they are the industry leaders of tomorrow.

-After comprehensive consideration, the Foundation’s Board has approved a plan to strategically grow the Foundation.
-Not only will the Foundation be able to offer expanded scholarship opportunities, but the new scholarship structure will also better position the Foundation to be more proactive in honoring donor support for the Foundation and meet the growing needs of its constituents.
-Key elements of this new plan that will be implemented in 2020 for the 2021 scholarship cycle are:
+The Foundation’s Board approved a plan several years ago to strategically grow the Foundation.
+Not only is the Foundation able to offer expanded scholarship opportunities, but the Foundation is in an extraordinary position to be more proactive in honoring donor support for the Foundation and meet the growing needs of its constituents.
+Key elements of future scholarship cycles are:

 - Endowments are accepted at a minimum of $50,000.
 General scholarship criteria applies to future endowments.